 If required, you can modify the estimated ‘design’ irrigation needs by a percentage factor to match actual application depths.
 The percentage factor can be modified in each crop’s row either by typing it in or by clicking on the up and down arrows that appear in the box when placing the cursor over it.

-Note: A ‘design’ dry year is defined as a year with an irrigation need with an 80% probability of non-exceedance or the 16th driest year in 20 years.
+Note: A ‘design’ dry year is defined as a year with an irrigation need with an 80% probability of non-exceedance or roughly equivalent to the 16th driest year in 20 years.

 Entering an abstraction licence data into D-Risk requires you to complete the following using drop-down menus or data input boxes: